xcore/sc_modbus_rtu/app_modbus_rtu/doc_quickstart/quickstart.rst

 Read Button States - No Buttons pressed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To see if a button was pressed (and released) since last read, send a 'Read Discrete Input' command.
 Click on ``RESTORE CFG`` and change to `($\\app_modbus_rtu\\simplymodbus_config\\)`.
 Select the `read_dis_ip.csv` configuration file.
 This will load the READ_DISCRETE_INPUT command in the SimplyModbus main window with `First Coil = 1` and `No. of Coils = 2`.
 This prepares a `Read Discrete Input` command to be issued to the Modbus slave to Read input registers at addresses 0 through 1.
-In this demo, it reads button (SW1 & SW2) status on the XA-SK-GPIO slice card.
+In this demo, it reads button (SW1 & SW2) status on the XA-SK-GPIO sliceCARD.
 Address 0 is SW1 and Address 1 is SW2.
 The result (shown in `results` column in the SimplyModbus main window) is a byte of format:

    +----+----+----+----+----+----+-----+-----+
    | XX | XX | XX | XX | XX | XX | SW2 | SW1 |